 Monogyny is fairly common in spiders, and evidence of male adaptation to monogyny in spiders is perhaps most obvious in instances where males sacrifice themselves after their first copulation to boost the fecundity of the female and delay her re-mating (Andrade, 2003; Schwartz et al., 2013).
 The occurrence of male-enforced monogyny is often hypothesised to have evolved in response to a low probability that males will get a second opportunity to mate, either because males are likely to be cannibalised by the first female they encounter or because there is a high mortality risk associated with searching for females (Buskirk et al., 1984; Kasumovic et al., 2006).
 Similarly, there is evidence that high levels of male-male competition may also be enough to facilitate the persistence of monogyny in natural populations (Fromhage et al., 2008).
 It would therefore be most adaptive for males to invest maximally in their first mating.
 In some spiders, increasing courtship effort is known to decrease the likelihood of cannibalism prior to copulation.
 In this study we show a reduction in male courtship effort in response to exposure to a second female.
-As such, males have not been strongly selected to display consistent mating behaviour, which iscould be indicative of a system where males are unlikely to re-mate.
+As such, males have not been strongly selected to display consistent mating behaviour, which could be indicative of a system where males are unlikely to re-mate.
 However, because female attacks on males were uncommon, our evidence suggests that cannibalism is unlikely to be responsible for a lack of courtship consistency.
 Theoretical and empirical studies on spider mating systems indicate that male-biased sex ratios may be associated with the evolution of monogyny (Fromhage et al., 2005; Fromhage et al., 2008; Schneider & Fromhage, 2010).
 Therefore, we suggest that the high male-biased sex ratio demonstrated in this study may create conditions in which male competition is so high that the probability of a male getting access to a second virgin female is very small.
 Thus we provide evidence for the theory that male-biased sex ratios may be in part responsible for the evolution of males that are adapted for maximising their reproductive output during a single encounter with a female.
 It is also worth noting that males are often the dispersing sex in adult spiders (Andrade, 2003; Kasumovic et al., 2006).
 Therefore, male Dolomedes fimbriatus may be likely to be travelling between patches of water in search of females.
 Because we only surveyed spiders found on or immediately near patches of water, our counts may in fact underestimate the abundance of males in the habitat.